UoMResearchIT/r-tidyverse-digital-humanities/_episodes/07-plot-ggplot2.md

 >
 >  Create a density plot of GDP per capita, filled by continent.
 You
 > may find making the density estimates partially transparent produces a clearer graph.
+> As there are only 2 countries in Oceania, a density plot isn't going to be useful for
+> this contient, so don't plot the data for it.
 >
 > Advanced:
 >